vitejs/vite/docs/guide/build.md

 ## Advanced Base Options

 ::: warning
 This feature is experimental, the API may change in a future minor without following semver.
-Please fix the minor version of Vite when using it.
+Please always pin Vite's version to a minor when using it.
 :::

 For advanced use cases, the deployed assets and public files may be in different paths, for example to use different cache strategies.